-Moving out of state is a wonderful adventure, but it carries with it a number of challenges that in-state and in-town moves simply don’t have.
+Moving out of state is a wonderful adventure, but it carries some challenges that in-state and in-town moves don’t have.
 You’re responsible for packing up your life, settling into an unknown and unfamiliar city, and establishing yourself as part of the community once you arrive.
-While coming up with a plan of action to prepare for any move is an absolute must, it’s even more important for long-distance moving.
-Before you schedule a pickup date with your moving company, make sure you take care of these three important things
+While coming up with a plan of action to prepare for any move is an absolute must, long-distance moving is even more important.
+Before you schedule a pickup date with your moving company, make sure you take care of these three important things.

 Get Your Medical Records In Order